Mrkingggg/HelloApp/README.md

 to end.

-## 2. Combine frontend with backend app.py related to project2.
+## 2. Combine frontend with backend app.py related to project2 ( For Add User Function )

 ### Module Add-User with React and Flask_Restful: